gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 ## Game of Life

-The state of the 960 cells is stored in a 120 byte array, which is initialized randomly using a simple random number generator ([32-bit Xorshift](https://en.wikipedia.org/wiki/Xorshift)).
+The state of the 960 cells is stored in a 120 byte array, which is initialized randomly using a simple random number generator ([32-bit Xorshift](https://en.wikipedia.org/wiki/Xorshift)) seeded by the number of frames since start up.
 Computing the second generation of the automata populates a second 120 byte array with the new cell states.
 The third generation overwrites the first cell states, the fourth overwrites the second, and so on.
 At any point, the previous 2 generations of cells are present in a pair of arrays.

 ### Update 8 Cells at a Time

-As each byte of state represents the state of 8 cells, it's convenient to compute the new cell states of 8 at a time - that is, one byte of state at a time.
+As each byte of state represents the state of 8 cells, it's convenient to compute the new cell states 8 at a time - that is, one byte of state at a time.
 For each bit of the current byte, count the living cells adjacent to the cell represented to that bit.
 Build up all 8 counts at the same time.
-This way, for each byte, only 9 bytes (the 8 neighbouring bytes, and the byte itself) need to be read from memory.
+This way, for each byte, only 9 bytes (the 8 neighbouring bytes, and the current byte itself) need to be read from memory.

 <div class="nes-3x3">
 {% image 3x3-1.png %}
 </div>

-The method of incrementing living neighbours of a cell based on a neighbouring byte depends on which neighbour it is.
+The method of incrementing living neighbour count of a cell based on a neighbouring byte depends on which neighbour it is.
 For example in the byte above the current byte, each bit is neighbour to the corresponding bit in the current byte, as well as the bit one to the left, and the bit one to the right (diagonal adjacency counts as adjacency).
 In the byte which is down and to the left of the current byte, only the left-most bit need be considered, and it is